 - Children have a built-in need for attention.
 They need to feel a sense of belonging, and if they don’t get attention in positive ways, they’ll subconsciously resort to negative means—like whining, clinging and acting helpless.
 When you proactively fill your child’s “attention basket” with positive attention (taking 10 minutes to pretend to be dinosaurs, make pizza out of Play-doh, and so on), you won’t see so many annoying attention-demanding behaviors.

 - Children have a built-in need for power.
-They are looking for a sense of significance—the idea that they can control their own world.
+They are looking for a sense of significance—the idea that they have some control over their own world.
 As with attention, if they aren’t able to feel in control in positive ways, they will attempt to achieve it through tantrums and other negative behaviors (after all, they know who’s REALLY in control during a grocery store tantrum!).
-While it’s certainly not time to hand over the keys to your car, letting your two-year-old decide which healthy cereal to eat for breakfast, which shoes to put on, and whether to brush his teeth first of get dressed first, for instance, will ward off the worst of the tantrums.
+While it’s not appropriate to let toddlers call all the shots, letting your two-year-old decide which healthy cereal to eat for breakfast, which shoes to put on, and whether to brush his teeth first of get dressed first, for instance, will ward off the worst of the tantrums.

 And remember that as difficult as the terrible twos are for you, they’re even more frustrating for your toddler.
 A toddler can’t articulate what she really needs.
-Here is what your toddler wishes you knew about his toddler behavior.
+In fact, here’s what your little one may wish you knew about his toddler behavior.

 Giving your two-your-old your undivided attention several times a day and letting him make a lot of decisions throughout the day are two strategies that will go a long way toward reducing typical terrible two behavior—tantrums and whining, for instance.
 It’s time to say goodbye to the terrible twos, and make your child’s second year something to celebrate again.